JHopkins1992/Week13-Project1-JohnH/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the Damn Vulnerable Web Application.

 Load balancing ensures that the application will be highly Available, in addition to restricting Traffic to the network.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_Availability
+-  What aspect of security do load balancers protect?
+What is the advantage of a jump box?
+Availability

-Load Balancing is an important security role as computing moves more to the cloud.
+-  Load Balancing is an important security role as computing moves more to the cloud.
 The off-loading function of a load balancer defends an organization against distributed denial-of-service (DDoS) attacks.
 It does this by shifting attack traffic from the corporate server to a public cloud provider.

-When a jump box is used, its hidden benefit is that any tools in place for the SAN system are maintained on that single system.
+-  When a jump box is used, its hidden benefit is that any tools in place for the SAN system are maintained on that single system.
 Therefore, when an update to the SAN management software is available, only a single system requires the update.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____Logs and system _____Traffic.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the Logs and system Traffic.
-- _TODO: What does Filebeat watch for?_Log files and log events.
+- What does Filebeat watch for?_Log files and log events.
 Filebeat is a lightweight shipper for forwarding and centralizing log data.
 Installed as an agent on your servers, Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.

-- _TODO: What does Metricbeat record?_Metricbeat is a lightweight shipper that you can install on your servers to periodically collect metrics from the operating system and from services running on the server.
+- What does Metricbeat record?_Metricbeat is a lightweight shipper that you can install on your servers to periodically collect metrics from the operating system and from services running on the server.
 Metricbeat takes the metrics and statistics that it collects and ships them to the output that you specify, such as Elasticsearch or Logstash.

 The configuration details of each machine may be found below.
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.
+Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table.

 | Name     | Function  | IP Address | Operating System |   |
 |----------|-----------|------------|------------------|---|